FrancescaPeru/project-site/report.md

 }
 ORDER BY ASC (?label)
 ```
-We are provided with hundreds of results that don’t match with the entity that we were looking for.
+We are provided with hundreds of results that don’t match with the entity that we were looking for (they were all referring to people, not to the saint).

 #### SUGGESTION